scryfall/gatherer-bugs/README.md

 ### How to Report Bugs

 1. **IMPORTANT:** WotC cannot fix bugs on Gatherer that they do not know about.
 Please report the issue to https://magic-support.wizards.com/hc/en-us/requests/new first.
-     - At the moment you should use the "Rules Question" category ([source](https://twitter.com/Wizards_Help/status/1029489958367588352))
+     - Use the  "Gatherer Feedback" category
-2. Submit an issue here describing the problem.
+2. Submit a copy of the issue on this GitHub project describing the problem.
 3. Please provide links to Gatherer where someone can see the problem.
 Provide screenshots if needed.
-3. Add your Submission Number to your message from step 1.
+3. Add your Submission Number or other support to your message from step 1.
 4. Close the issue when you notice that WotC has fixed the problem.

 ### Code of Conduct